Training to failure: Repetition maximum

+A repetition maximum (RM) is the maximum weight a person can lift for the indicated number of repetitions.
+For example, a 10RM is the weight at which a person can do 10 lifts, but fail to fully perform the 11th.
+Similarly, a 1RM, or one-repetition maximum, is the most a person can fully lift (at least) once.

-Determining a repetition maximum (RM; such as 1RM) must be done to true failure, so this also can be considered a form of training to failure.
-Though 1RM is the most popular and commonly used, any number of repetitions can be used, for instance a 10RM or 15RM.
+Determining a repetition maximum must be done to true failure – by definition, it represents the weight and repetition count at which the person reaches failure, and can no longer lift.
+Therefore, this also can be considered a form of training to failure.
+Though 1RM is the most popular and commonly used, any number of repetitions can be used, such as 10RM or 15RM.

 A 10RM weight is more useful in terms of training for hypertrophy than a 1RM.
 There is less consensus as to why a 10RM is actually safer; it may be because a 10RM can be performed with a much lower risk of joint injury (due to the lower weight), but also potentially because failure occurs due to absolute inability of the muscles to perform at the attempted weight (rather than due to fatigue).
-A 10RM would be the weight at which a person can do 10 repetitions, but fail to fully perform the 11th.

 Types of failure

 There are multiple types of failure that can be reached before ending a set.
 They are listed here in order of increasing intensity.